How to View / Create / Edit / Refund Orders

 Important: You must have an order ready before you can accept payment.
 You can either create a new order (see the How to Create an Order guide) or continue an existing unpaid order.

 Tip: To continue an existing unpaid order, navigate to Orders > All Orders and use the search bar to find the order.
-You can search using any of the following criteria:

 • Customer name (first or last)